Agent Harness

 The harness does not own:- public scheduling APIs

-- chat routing
+- application-specific routing

-- work publication
+- external publication semantics

 - reusable environment definitions